sb-ai-lab/Stalactite/docs/tutorials/configuration_file_tutorial.rst

       experiment_label: # Label of the experiment
       reports_export_folder: # Path to export tests logs and reports
       rendezvous_timeout: # If master and members do not finish rendezvous in a given time, TimeoutError is raised
+      logging_level: # 'info', 'debug' or 'warning' - general logging level of the Stalactite

 VFL model are training and model specific parameters also used in any experiment.